Skip to content

 Summary

-You have learned how to manage the Require PIN for projecting setting.
+This guide has shown how to manage the Require PIN for projecting setting.
 By using these steps, you can control who mirrors their screen to your PC.
 Always ensure your system is updated to maintain the best compatibility with wireless display standards.

 Why is my PIN not appearing when projecting?

+If your PIN is not appearing when you try to project your screen in Windows 11, the most common reason is your network setting.
+Make sure your network is set to ‘Private’ instead of ‘Public’ for the PIN to show up correctly.
 If the PIN does not appear, ensure your network profile is set to Private rather than Public.
 Also, verify that the Wireless Display optional feature is correctly installed and that your firewall is not blocking Miracast traffic.
 Restarting both the host PC and the projecting device often resolves temporary handshake errors.

 Is the projection PIN the same as my Windows login PIN?